helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 ### Add Public SSH Key to GitHub account
 ---
-In your browser go onto your Github account and go into your **Settings**.
+In your browser go onto your GitHub account and go into your **Settings**.

 ![github setting image](images/github_settings_image.png)